 6. Get scrapbook supplies from Hobby Lobby, unless Joann is running their 10/$2 promotion.

-Hobby Lobby’s scrapbook section is arguably the most modern, and the company runs regular 40% off sales on paper craft and scrapbooking supplies.
-Specific deals change week to week, but Hobby Lobby employees told me that Tim Holtz products, single sheets, and planner stickers go on sale at least every other week.
+Hobby Lobby’s scrapbook selection is arguably the most modern of all the cheapest craft stores, and the company regularly runs 40% off sales on papercraft and scrapbooking supplies every other week.
+Specific deals rotate, but Hobby Lobby employees told me that Tim Holtz products, single sheets, and planner stickers go on sale at least every other week.

-However, when you see Joann mark down their scrapbook paper to 10/$2, it’s time to shop.
+But when you see Joann mark down their scrapbook paper to 10/$2, it’s time to shop Joann for scrapbook supplies instead.
 These sales happen three or four times per year.

-7. Michaels wins for picture frame selection and discount.
+7. Michaels wins for their picture frame selection and discount.
 Buy when you see 50% off.

-The framing selection at Michaels can’t be beat.
-If there isn’t a 50% off sale going on, 40% off is still a bargain.
-If there aren’t any deals listed under the website’s coupon tab, check the “Online Deals” section of the website, where I found 40% off Aaron Brothers Frame Collections.
+The framing selection at Michaels just can’t be beat.
+If there isn’t a 50% off sale going on, getting 40% off frames is still a bargain.
+In case you don’t see any deals listed under the website’s coupon tab, check the “Online Deals” section, where I found 40% off Aaron Brothers Frame Collections.

-Michaels also offers an everyday sale on custom frames that range from 65 – 70% savings on the entire purchase (the frame plus the service).
+Michaels also offers an everyday sale on custom frames that ranges from 65% – 70% savings on the entire purchase (the frame plus the service).

 8. Joann is the best place to find 30% off craft books.

-Although Michaels boasts a solid in-store selection of product, I found that most options were not available to purchase online.
+Although Michaels boasts a solid in-store selection of products, I found that most options were not available to purchase online.
 The opposite was true with Joann.

 One more thing: Those Michaels coupon codes we told you about?
 I was never able to successfully apply them to a book purchase.

-9. Give Michaels a slight edge on crochet thread.
+9. Give Michaels a slight edge on their crochet thread.

 When it comes to the basics, Michaels and Joann are practically identical.
-Both stores typically price Aunt Lydia’s Classic Crochet Thread at $3.99, and both Joann and Michaels allow you to use a 20% off promo code on your purchase.
+Both stores typically price Aunt Lydia’s Classic Crochet Thread at $4.99, and both Joann and Michaels allow you to use a percentage off promo code on your purchase.

 Michaels pulls away slightly only because I found more brand variety and had better luck buying in bulk — especially online, where Joann had only a few bulk options.